-The Smith-Mundt Act limits VOA to broadcasting to foreign audiences, overseas.
-Consequently, every single post on social media should be written with a specific foreign audience in mind.
+The Smith-Mundt Act limits VOA to broadcasting to overseas audiences.
+Consequently, every social media post should be written with a specific foreign audience in mind.
 Furthermore, you should not signal your position on one side or another of America's cultural or political disputes.
 If you repeatedly talk about issues that non-Americans cannot understand, you are out of your social media lane.
 VOA serves overseas audiences alone and your work on social media should reflect that.
-(Also see Smith-Mundt Regulations, p.
-52)
+(Also see Smith-Mundt Regulations)